nttcslab/dcase2023_task2_baseline_ae/README.md

 # Anomalous Sound Detection
 ## DCASE 2023 Challenge Task 2 Baseline Auto Encoder: dcase2023_task2_baseline_ae

-This is audoencoder based baseline for the [DCASE2023 Challenge Task 2](https://dcase.community/challenge2023/).
+This is an autoencoder-based baseline for the [DCASE2023 Challenge Task 2](https://dcase.community/challenge2023/).

 This source code is an example implementation of the baseline Auto Encoder of DCASE 2023 Challenge Task 2: First-Shot Unsupervised Anomalous Sound Detection for Machine Condition Monitoring.

 This baseline implementation is based on the previous baseline, dcase2022_baseline_ae.
 The model parameter settings of this baseline AE are almost equivalent to those of the dcase2022\_task2\_baseline\_ae.

-Difference between the previouse dcase2022_baseline_ae and this version are as follows:
+Differences between the previous dcase2022_baseline_ae and this version are as follows:

 - The dcase2022_baseline_ae was implemented with Keras; however, this version is written in PyTorch.
 - Date folder structure is updated to support DCASE 2023 Challenge Task 2 data sets.
-- The system uses the MSE loss as a loss function for training but for testing, there are two score functions depending on the testing modes (i.e., MSE for the Simple Autoencoder mode, and Mahalanobis distance for the Selective Mahalanobis mode).
+- The system uses the MSE loss as a loss function for training but for testing, there are two score functions depending on the testing modes (i.e., MSE for the Simple Autoencoder mode and Mahalanobis distance for the Selective Mahalanobis mode).

 ## Description